Poetic Expressions

 Of waterfalls serenading lovers,

-Of rivers pleading: oh, somebody-anybody, please make these blues go away
+Of rivers pleading: won’t somebody please make these blues go away?

 🐠